 Welcome to CAOS, Carshalton Artists Open Studios.
-In 2020, due to COVID19 we have gone online and the home page can give you the details of what we have planned.
-This page will be where you can find out about previous CAOS events.
+In 2020, due to COVID19 we went online and below you can find details of what we achieved.
+Also on this page you can find out about previous CAOS events.

 CAOS started in 2016, with three friends and founders of Carshalton Artists, Helena Vaughan, Abel Kesteven and Neal Vaughan chatting about maybe exhibiting with a few artists.
 Neal Vaughan and Abel Kesteven were inspired by a conversation down the local, The Hope, and soon convinced Helena Vaughan what a great idea it was to have an open studios event in Carshalton.